openshift/enhancements/enhancements/installer/agent-based-installation-in-hive.md

 In the meantime, status will be propagated to the appropriate k8s resource when an agent reports relevant information.

+New API resources will have a group name similar to `agentinstall.openshift.io`, though the final name is subject to change.
+For any cases where a well-known label or annotation key needs to be used, the key will have the same group name.

 **InstallEnv**
 This new resource, part of the assisted intaller's new operator, represents an environment in which a group of hosts share settings related to networking,